 General game viewing at Camp Linyanti is conducted in open-air 4x4 vehicles, which traverse the riverine forests and lush terrain.
-The camp has added a 'swamp cruiser' to its game viewing fleet, which takes guests out on boat trips through reedbeds and channels.
-However, this is dependent on the water levels and currently the levels are too low for boat trips.
+Currently the water levels are too low for boat trips, which we no longer offer.
 This is subject to change when the Linyanti begins to flow again.

 Mornings at Camp Linyanti begin with an early wake up call and optional tea and coffee before heading out on game drive, which follows the floodplains and riverbanks.

 After the first game drive, guests will be served breakfast at the lodge and spend midday relaxing on the deck, in the lounge, at the bar or in their rooms.
 Guests eat lunch at the lodge and then embark on their second game drive in the late afternoon.

 There will be a drinks stop during evening game drive when guests can enjoy a refreshment (pre-ordered and packed by the guide) and spend a quiet moment in the Linyanti bushveld watching the sun go down.
 After game drive, dinner is served and then guests have to freedom to go to bed or head to the bar.